 The roof of a house remains one of the most important “make it or break it” factors for prospective homeowners.
-Those interested in purchasing residential real estate or current homeowners considering selling their house must ensure the roof of the home is built to last, designed for the region’s weather, and will provide protection for years to come.
-Regardless of whether you’re heavily invested in real estate or someone looking to flip a project home for profit, here are 5 signs you need a new roof, especially if you want a quick sale.
+Those interested in purchasing residential real estate or current homeowners considering selling their house need to consider their roof.
+Is it built to last and designed for the region’s weather?
+Regardless of whether you’re heavily invested in real estate or someone looking to flip a project home for profit, here are five signs you need a new roof, especially if you want a quick sale.

 #1 Your Roof is Nearing 15 or 20 Years of Age